Who we are

 Diversity and equality has always been Marilyn’s main priority in the workplace.
 She is passionate about training and believes it is a vehicle in which to effect change in both individuals and organisations.

-Olymbia is passionate about supporting and delivering diversity and inclusion for both organisations and individuals.
+Olymbia is based in mid Wales and is passionate about supporting and delivering diversity and inclusion for both organisations and individuals.
 She has worked as an equality practitioner for over 18 years and has a range of experiences including working as an Equalities, HR and Skills Advisor for businesses across Wales, as an Equalities Advisor for public bodies, managing development programmes and as a freelance consultant.
 She is also a voluntary Trustee for 2 charities.

 She has delivered a range of equality work including project management, training, facilitation and engagement processes, policy formation, equality impact assessments, equal pay audits, equality accreditations, data analysis and report writing.
 She has worked at Executive, Director and Board level, as well as with equality, organisations, networks and individuals.
 She is also a coach and mentor (ILM Level 7) and has a MSc in Computer Science.